josephsl/wintenApps/readme.md

 The following app modules or support modules for some apps are included (see each app section for details on what is included):

+* Alarms and Clock.
-* Modern calculator.
+* Calculator (modern).
 * Insider Hub (Windows Insiders only).
 * Twitter.
-* Alarms and Clock.
+* TeamViewer Touch.

 ## Calculator

 * When ENTER is pressed, NVDA announces calculation results.

-## Insider Hub
+## Insider Hub and TeamViewer Touch

-* Meant to be used by Windows Insiders running an Insider build.
+* Insider Hub only: Meant to be used by Windows Insiders running an Insider build.
 * Labels for radio buttons are announced.
+* TeamViewer Touch: Lables for buttons are announced.

 ## Twitter